ydydsnyd/mono/doc/docs/byob/remote-mutations.md

 Replicache will periodically invoke push sending a list of mutations that need to be applied.

-For each received mutation, the push handler must do four things:
+For each received mutation, the push handler must do several things:

+1. Create a client record for the requesting client if the client is new.
 1. Validate that the received mutation is the next expected one.
 If the received mutation has already been processed (by a previous push), skip it.
 If the received mutation is not expected, then error.
-2. Increment the stored `version` for the affected space.
+1. Increment the stored `version` for the affected space.
-3. Run the received mutation by making the requested changes to the backend database.
+1. Run the received mutation by making the requested changes to the backend database.
 For any modified domain data objects, update their `version` to the new version for the space.
-4. Update the stored `lastMutationID` for the pushing client, so that `pull` can later report the last-processed mutationID.
+1. Update the stored `lastMutationID` for the pushing client, so that `pull` can later report the last-processed mutationID.

-At minimum all four of these changes **must** happen atomically in a serialized transaction for each mutation in a push.
-However it's more common for entire pushes to be processed in a single transaction since it's often faster.
+At minimum, all of these changes **must** happen atomically in a serialized transaction for each mutation in a push.
+However, putting multiple mutations together in a single wider transaction is also acceptable.

 ## Implement Push